pandora-web-server/pandora-web-server/upstream-module/README.md

-# Upstream Module for Pingora
+# Upstream Module for Pandora Web Server

 This crate helps configure Pingora’s upstream functionality.
 It is most useful in combination with the `virtual-hosts-module` crate that allows applying multiple upstream configurations